-Ureteral stones can cause irritability, urinary urgency, and frequency, and may mimic overactive bladder syndrome.
-The goal of medical expulsive therapy is to decrease symptoms and enhance spontaneous expulsion ratio (SER) with the help of alpha adrenoreceptor antagonists and antimuscarinic medicines.
-Mirabegron is an antimuscarinic agent which activates the beta-3 adrenergic receptors in the urinary bladder, inducing its relaxation16-17.
-Mirabegron has been shown to be remarkably effective against overactive bladder syndrome and is associated with lesser adverse effects, such as increasing heart rate, unstable blood pressure, and dry mouth18.
+Ureteral stones can cause irritability, urinary urgency, and frequency and mimic overactive bladder syndrome.
+Medical expulsive therapy aims to decrease symptoms and enhance spontaneous expulsion ratio (SER) with the help of alpha adrenoreceptor antagonists and antimuscarinic medicines.
+Mirabegron is an antimuscarinic agent which activates the beta-3 adrenergic receptors in the urinary bladder, inducing its relaxation 15,4.
+Mirabegron is remarkably effective against overactive bladder syndrome and has lesser adverse effects, such as increased heart rate, unstable blood pressure, and dry mouth16.

-More recently, the efficacy of mirabegron is being investigated in medical expulsive therapy (MET) which is a more effective therapy for the treatment of ureteric calculi most commonly those in lower ureteral location.
-Spontaneous expulsion is dependent upon certain variables like size of stone, site, smooth muscles spasms, edema in the ureter, and anatomical features of the ureter^{19,20}.
+More recently, the efficacy of mirabegron is being investigated in expulsive medical therapy (MET), a more effective therapy for treating ureteric calculi, most commonly those in lower ureteral locations.
+Spontaneous expulsion depends on certain variables like the size of the stone, site, smooth muscles spasms, edema in the ureter, and anatomical features of the ureter 17,18.

-In the present study, we evaluated the efficacy of diclofenac in combination with mirabegron as compared to when diclofenac is given alone in medical expulsive therapy.
-It was revealed that patients who were treated with the combination of both drugs had a significantly better clinical outcome with a higher spontaneous expulsion ratio (SER) of intramural ureteral stones.
-Upon comparison it was found that the overall SER for group A was 43 out of 100 while that of group B, it was 71 out of 100 (p-value=0.000).
-The mean stone expulsion time for group A was 10.2 ± 3.2 days while that of group B, 10.3 ± 3.4 days.
+In the present study, we evaluated the efficacy of Diclofenac in combination with mirabegron compared to when Diclofenac is given alone in expulsive medical therapy.
+It was revealed that patients treated with both drugs had a significantly better clinical outcome with a higher spontaneous expulsion ratio (SER) of intramural ureteral stones.
+Upon comparison, the overall SER for group A was 43 out of 100, while for group B, it was 71 out of 100 (p-value=0.000).
+Group A's mean stone expulsion time was 10.2±3.2 days, while group B 10.3±3.4 days.
 Albeit, not significantly different (p-value=0.667).

 Our findings are in accordance with recent studies.
-In one such study by Solakhan M. et al, a spontaneous expulsion ratio (SER) of 73.5% was reported in patients who were given mirabegron in adjunct to diclofenac and much lower SER of 47.1% was reported in the control group (p-value=0.026).
-Similarly, they also did not find any significant difference in stone expulsion time (p-value=0.979)19.
+In one such study by Solakhan M 201917, a spontaneous expulsion ratio (SER) of 73.5% was reported in patients given mirabegron in adjunct to Diclofenac, and a much lower SER of 47.1% was reported in the control group (p-value=0.026).
+Similarly, they did not find any significant difference in stone expulsion time (p-value=0.979).

-In the current study, spontaneous expulsion ratio (SER) for patients with ≤ 4 mm stones were reported as 12% in group A while 9% in group B. The SER for stones larger than 4mm for group B was higher i.e. 62 (87.32%) as compared to group A i.e; 31%.
+In the current study, spontaneous expulsion ratio (SER) for patients with ≤ 4 mm stones were reported as 12% in group A while 9% in group B. The SER for stones larger than 4mm for group B was higher, i.e., 62 (87.32%), than group A, i.e., 31%.
 It was statistically significant (p-value=0.04).

-In a randomized multicenter study by Bayar G. et al20, the efficacy of mirabegron and silodosin was evaluated.
-They evaluated the patients with stone size between 4-10 mm.
+In a randomized multicenter study by Bayar G. et al. 18, the efficacy of mirabegron and silodosin was evaluated.
+They evaluated the patients with stone sizes between 4-10 mm.
 In contrast to our study, they reported that the stone expulsion rate was similar among all groups.
 They also claimed that mirabegron had no significant role in stone expulsion time (p-value>0.05).
-However, the analgesia requirement was lower in the group which was prescribed mirabegron 50mg per day in patients with distal ureteric stones (p-value=0.004) or stones which were larger or equal to 6 mm (p-value=0.017), as compared to the control group.
+However, the analgesia requirement was lower in the group prescribed mirabegron 50mg per day in patients with distal ureteric stones (p-value=0.004) or stones larger or equal to 6 mm (p-value=0.017) compared to the control group.

 In the present study, patients were under observation for any side effects of the drug.
 No significant changes in blood pressure or heart rate were reported.
-Review of the literature supports our findings revealing that 50 mg dose of mirabegron is not correlated with disturbance in the blood pressure, QT prolongation or increased heart rate21.
-In contrast, 100-200 mg dose of the drug was noted to be linked significantly with arrhythmias.
-Other studies reported that other anticholinergics were associated with a greater risk of dry mouth and stomach upset as compared to mirabegron.
-Additionally, mirabegron works via a completely different pathway without manipulating the voiding phase21.
+A review of the literature supports our findings, revealing that a 50 mg dose of mirabegron is not correlated with disturbance in the blood pressure, QT prolongation, or increased heart rate19.
+In contrast, the drug's 100-200 mg dose was linked significantly with arrhythmias.
+Other studies reported that other anticholinergics were associated with a greater risk of dry mouth and stomach upset than mirabegron.
+Additionally, mirabegron works via a completely different pathway without manipulating the voiding phase19.